AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </tr>
 <tr>
 <td>Change to Default Yarn Container Memory Configuration</td>
 <td>In this update, the default available memory to YARN containers (yarn.nodemanager.resource.memory-mb and yarn.scheduler.maximum-allocation-mb), launched by Node Manager, is increased to 5632MB.
 Previously this was reduced to 4608MB, but based on various job runs, the new value must offer better reliability and performance to most jobs, hence is a better default.
-As usual, if you have critical dependency on this memory configuration, please set it explicitly while creating the cluster.</td>
+As usual, if you have critical dependency on this memory configuration, set it explicitly while creating the cluster.</td>
 <td>HDP</td>
 <td>All cluster types</td>
 <td>N/A</td>